newprice247/SVG-Logo-Maker/README.md

   ## Tests

   The application is configured to use jest:
-  * Navigate to the 'SVG-Logo-Maker' folder
+  * Navigate to the 'SVG-Logo-Maker' folder from your terminal
   * Run 'npm install' to install necessary node modules
   * Navigate into the 'lib' folder
-  * Run the tests using 'npm test' -or- specify which built-in test you want to test using 'npm test {specifiedFile.js}'
+  * Run the tests by using 'npm test' -or- specify which built-in test you want to test by using 'npm test {specifiedFile.js}'

   ## Questions